Spicery/gingerdocs/ginger_aspirations.rst

 Type Checking
 -------------
-* A true type assertion will never prevent a program from compiling (the Dollin Principle).
+* A valid type assertion will never prevent a program from compiling (the Dollin Principle).

 * An :mod:`Ginger` implementation is not ''required''